 Learners are using their mobile devices to access information anytime and place they need it.
 More and more organizations are embracing learning trends by offering mobile learning options.
 But, developing a successful mobile learning strategy can be daunting.

 Here are five tips that can help organizations develop mobile learning for employees that is compelling and effective to achieve overall strategic goals.

 The first step is to identify the end audience and what they expect to achieve from the training.
 You must find out as much as possible about the target audience.
 What information do they already have?
 What kind of mobile devices do they use?
-How much time can they devote to mobile learning?
+How much time can they devote to m learning ?